KPrice725/the_c_programming_language/README.md

 Exercise 2-8: Write a function rightrot(x, n) that returns the value of the integer x rotated to the right by n bit positions.

 Exercise 2-9: In a two's complement number system, x &= (x-1) deletes the rightmost 1-bit in x.
 Explain why.
 Use this observation to write a faster version of bitcount.

+Exercise 2-10: Rewrite the function lower, which converts upper case letters to lower case, with a conditional expression instead of if-else.